KinChao/rouselab-frontend/README.md

 # Frontend (client) of the RouseLab website
-Written in JavaScript using React with AntDesign CSS; infrasturture is set up mostly following this youtube tutorial https://youtu.be/98BzS5Oz5E4;
+Self-motivateed project - Written in JavaScript using React with AntDesign CSS; infrasturture is set up mostly following this youtube tutorial https://youtu.be/98BzS5Oz5E4;

 ## Updates
 **v2.1 update 08/09/2022 - added a new Projects page**